 Having inherited the drawings from Mansart’s studio (which currently comprise the Robert de Cotte collection in the Bibliothèque nationale de France), de Cotte was a worthy exponent of a style initiated by his brother-in-law and of which the finest example is Place Vendôme in Paris.

 Robert de Cotte’s work was wide-ranging, covering all fields of architectural and decorative civil and religious design.
-He built a large number of private mansions in Paris (Estrées, Lude, Châtillon etc.), furnished the choir of Notre-Dame de Paris with wood panelling, giving it the look of a private lounge (1710s), and designed the façade of the Saint-Roch, which was built by his son Jules-Robert in a Baroque style typical of Rome (1736-39).
-Robert de Cotte was also the architect behind the beautiful buildings of the Royal Abbey of Saint-Denis (1700-1725).
+He built a large number of private mansions in Paris (Estrées, Lude, Châtillon etc.), furnished the choir of Notre-Dame de Paris with wood panelling, giving it the look of a private lounge (1710s), and designed the façade of the Saint-Roch, which was built by his son Jules Robert in a Baroque style typical of Rome (1736-39).
+Robert de Cotte was also the architect behind the beautiful buildings of the Royal Basilica of Saint-Denis (1700-1725).